atk4/docs/application/apis.md

 * [ApiWeb](/TODO): a minimal frontend for web applications, mainly used for integrating with other frameworks
 * [ApiFrontend](/TODO): a comprehensive API for web applications, extending ApiWeb with routing, an integrated CSS styling system, and Page classes

 There are other more specialized APIs for installers and REST requests.
-In process of developing your own application, you will have to create your own Application class extended from a standard Api class.
+You create the `app` object for your own application by extending an API class.

 ## The Purpose Of The API Classes